-Fargespill (or “Kaleidoscope” in English) has through 10 years enthused over 135 000 young and old, with explosive and gripping shows.
+Fargespill (or “Kaleidoscope” in English) has enthused over 200 000 young and old since the start in 2004 with explosive and gripping shows.
 Fargespill has a solid reputation for conjuring heart-warming tears and a lot of joy.

 “Fargespill sparkles such that a mostly fastidious critic rejoice for each and every soloist, and what they all have managed to create together” (Ida Habbestad, Aftenposten)